 Yours in Health,

 Before I talk about using BCAAs as a protein substitute, let me express how honored I am by your thoughtful and dignified words!
-Coming from such a reputable role model in the world of Bodybuilding and Fitness world, this type of positive feedback holds a great deal of meaning to me!
+Coming from someone like you, this type of positive feedback holds a great deal of meaning to me!

 The concept of “Bro-Science” is actually kind of amusing.
-It’s funny (and sad at the same time) how the actions of some individuals claiming to detest it, actually epitomize it!
+It’s funny (and sad) how the actions of some individuals claiming to detest it, actually epitomize it!

 I guess the interpretation of the “Bro-Science” concept varies across a pretty broad spectrum.
 At any rate, I do try my best to represent well-founded concepts that are meaningful to my audience.